-All students in the Dr. Susan L. Davis, R.N., & Richard J. Henley College of Nursing (DHCON) students must enroll in and activate a Health Account with DHCON's current document tracking service.
-Required health forms can be located in your FNP DNP Clinical Blackboard (BB) Organization.
+All Davis & Henley College of Nursing (DHCON) students must enroll in & activate a Health Account with DHCON's current clinical document tracking service.
+Health forms are also located on the FNP DNP Online Clinical Requirements blackboard organization.

-The DHCON will not accept copies of medical information.
-Utilizing and completing the required health forms ensure students meet agency requirements for clinical practice.
+DHCON will not accept copies of medical information.
+Utilizing & completing required health forms ensure students meet agency requirements for clinical practice.
 Students are responsible for submitting documentation directly to their Health Account.

-- All matriculated students must submit completed and approved Annual Health Clearance and Illness/Immunization documentation to their Health Account 30 days prior to first day of NU 552 and annually thereafter. - The Health Account includes: - Provider Approved Physical Exam - o TB test - CPR verification - RN license of the state in which completing clinical hours and DNP project hours - NP student liability insurance verification needs to be fully compliant no later than two weeks prior to start of course with any clinical coursework.
-Students will be given a firm deadline date from the clinical placement compliance coordinator. - Statement of Responsibility - Allergy Form - Health documents will need to be updated annually prior to any expiration dates. - Students are responsible for monitoring their Health Account for any due dates and addressing items by that date. - All students must have a seasonal Influenza vaccination for the current influenza season no later than November 1st, or earlier if required by assigned clinical site. - It is recommended that students keep copies of all health documents.
-The DHCON will not provide copies.
+- All matriculated students must submit completed & approved Annual Health Clearance & Illness/Immunization documentation to their Health Account 30 days prior to starting a course with a project implementation & annually thereafter. - The Health Account includes: - Provider approved Physical Exam - o TB Test (some sites require Two-Step PPD or Blood Test) CPR certification - o RN Licensure - Verification of active liability insurance (Documentation of this coverage will be required at the time of admission and immediately prior to any project implementation course) - Allergy Form - Statement of Responsibility - Students are responsible for monitoring their Health Accounts for any upcoming due dates and addressing items by that date. - All students must have a seasonal Influenza vaccination for the current influenza season no later than November 1st, or earlier if required by the project implementation site. - It is recommended students keep copies of all health documents.
+DHCON will not make copies.
 Students can download copies of their health documents from their Health Account.
-Health Account is only repository for health clearance information. - Students must be fully clinical compliant with all "Student Practice Requirements" starting in NU 552 and throughout the remainder of the program regardless of when they finish their clinical hours. - Students are responsible for monitoring their Sacred Heart University (SHU) email accounts and are required to read and respond as necessary to any emails regarding clinical or health compliance within 48-72 hours.
+Health Account is the only repository for health clearance information.
+Students must be fully clinically compliant with all "Student Practice Requirements" for duration of each project implementation and throughout the remainder of the program regardless of when they finish their project implementation - Students must complete DHCON requirements regardless of whether the implementation of the project is being completed at their current place of employment.

+• Students are responsible for monitoring their Sacred Heart University (SHU) email accounts and are required to read and respond as necessary to any emails regarding project implementation or health compliance within 48 -72 hours.

-Connecticut Hospital Association (CHA) Health and Safety Test: Students must complete the CT Hospital Association (CHA) Health and Safety Test prior to beginning their first course in the program.
-The CHA Health and Safety course is posted in the FNP DNP Clinical Requirements Blackboard (BB) Organization.
-A passing score of 85% or better must be achieved and evidence of a passing grade be uploaded to the student's Health Account.
+• Connecticut Hospital Association (CHA) Health & Safety Test: Students completing implementation of their project in Connecticut (CT) must complete the Connecticut Hospital Association (CHA) Health & Safety Test prior to beginning their first project implementation course.
+CHA Health & Safety course is posted in the FNP DNP Online Clinical Requirements blackboard organization.
+A passing score of 85 or better must be achieved & evidence of a passing grade be uploaded to the student's Health Account.